bsn-si/IPEHR-gateway/progress/Milestone_7.md

 -   The user's EHR is autmatically created by the HMS in thу blockchain;
 -   A doctor creates a new health record (blood pressure) in the HMS;
 -   The created record is found in the blockchain with added blood pressure values;
--   We use Swagger to check blockchain operations;
+-   We use Swagger API to check ipEHR operations;

 Here is the demonstration video: